MiCADOscale v0.8.0 released!

 In order to meet highest security standards, master-worker node VPN connection is more restrictive, the Security Policy Manager adaptor was imlemented in the TOSCA Submitter and the master node web authentication timeout can now be configured.
 The detailed list of the release notes can be found on Read the Docs.

-After 33 months of collaboration, travelling through Europe and developing MiCADO, Project COLA is coming to its end - MiCADO will not disappear.
+After 33 months of collaboration, travelling through Europe and developing MiCADOscale, Project COLA is coming to its end - MiCADOscale will continue.

-The software will be further developed the University of Westminster and MTA SZTAKI, and will be commercialised by cloudSME.
-The official distribution partner of MiCADO is cloudSME also providing consulting & development services for companies that want to utilise or extend MiCADO functionalities for the deployment and management of their applications.
+The software will be further developed the University of Westminster and SZTAKI, and will be commercialized by cloudSME.
+The official distribution partner of MiCADO is cloudSME also providing consulting & development services for companies that want to utilise or extend MiCADOscale functionalities for the deployment and management of their applications.